Lamps in the movies

 Manufacturer: JUMO, Bagnolet, Paris, France.

 Other versions: This 1980s JUMO desk lamp exists in several varieties and colours.
 Made with different lampshades and also with a counterbalance mechanism or gooseneck.
-They are in all probability designed by André Monique in the late 70s, early 80s.
+They are in all probability designed by André Monique in the late 70s.
+It appears in a catalogue of 1979.
 They frequently appear in French movies of the early 1980s.

 JUMO